 The accounting policies adopted are consistent with those of the previous financial year.
-There are no IFRSs or IFRIC interpretations that are effective for the financial year beginning on or after January 1, 2012 that would be expected to have a material impact on the Company.
+There are no IFRSs or IFRIC interpretations that are effective for the financial year beginning on or after January 1, 2013 that would be expected to have a material impact on the Company.

-New standards, amendments and interpretations mandatory for the first time for the financial year beginning January 1, 2012 but not currently relevant to the Company.
+New standards, amendments and interpretations mandatory for the first time for the financial year beginning January 1, 2013.